 - This is a "Race only" product used solely for competition.
 It's use is limited to closed-course and open-course racing that is formally sanctioned by a recognized racing organization.

 Simple installation: this system uses factory mounting locations providing stability and hassle-free installation.
 OE fit: OE-style bayonet hangers are used to maintain a stable pipe location during high vibration and high heat conditions.
 The bayonet tip holds the hanger bushing in place for an OE-style fit that does not change with time.
 Flow and performance: this large bore-hd exhaust system is constructed of 3" mandrel-bent stainless steel tubing for maximum flow.
 Smooth Transition bends allow for low turbulence, increasing horsepower, torque and lowering EGT's.
-4-1/2" diameter black tip: finishing off the exhaust is a 4-1/2" diameter, black, stainless steel Slash cut tip with a unique stainless steel laser-cut aFe Power logo plate riveted on for an aggressive style.
+4-1/2" diameter polished tip: finishing off the exhaust is a 4-1/2" diameter, polished, stainless steel Slash cut tip with a unique stainless steel laser-cut aFe Power logo plate riveted on for an aggressive style.

 EGR Delete Kit for the 2.8L Duramax

 Removing the EGR system is vital to longevity on the mini duramax engine, as many drivers have noted excessive carbon buildup in the intake even before the first oil change interval.
 This extra carbon is a pretty much a universal issue on emissions controlled diesel engines, and it always results in the soot gumming up your intake and valves and contributes to an overall shorter engine life.

 As far as available options to remove the EGR on the Canyon and Colorados, OZ Tuning is pretty much the only choice for a well-built and complete kit.
 The actual installation process to remove the EGR on the 2.8L takes some mechanical ability to perform, but the end results are more than worth it.